boschrexroth/ctrlx-automation-sdk/samples-cpp/datalayer.client/README.md

 # README datalayer.client

+## Introduction

 The sample app __datalayer.client__ performs Data Layer operations in cpp.

-## Introduction

-It demonstrates how values of existing nodes at the Data Layer of ctrlX CORE or ctrlX CORE Virtual can be accessed.
-The sample requires that datalayer.provider.all-data is running or installed first on ctrlX CORE device.

 ## Prerequisites

-* Build environment - we recommend a QEMU virtual machine
-* ctrlX AUTOMATION SDK archive
-* ctrlX CORE<sup>virtual</sup> or ctrlX CORE

-### Prerequisites for Building the cpp Samples on the Build Environment

-* Start your build environment
-* Copy the ctrlX AUTOMATION SDK archive from your host computer to your build environment:

-    scp -P 10022 com.boschrexroth.sdk.control-*.zip boschrexroth@localhost:~

-* Open a SSH shell on your build environment:

-    ssh -p 10022 boschrexroth@localhost
+The sample requires that the app datalayer.provider.all-data is running in the SDK build environment or as snap on the crlX CORE.

+## Function Description

+The app reads demonstrates how values of existing nodes of the ctrlX Data Layer can be accessed.

+## Implementation Description

+ctrlx_datalayer_helper.h Cpontains helper methods for creating ctrlX Datalayer Client and/or Provider instances.

+datalayerclient.cpp und datalayerclient.h are defining a class which manages the Data Layer client access:

+* Starting/stopping the Data Layer access
+* Access of Data Layer nodes of different data type
+* Callback methods for Data Layer access

+In main.cpp an endless loop is running:

-* Unzip the archive
+* An instance of the class DataLayerClient is created

-    unzip -XK com.boschrexroth.sdk.control-*.zip

-* Change to SDK directory public
-* Set x flag:

-    chmod +x bin\oss.flatbuffers\u*\release\flatc

-* If installed remove older ctrlx-datalayer package

-    sudo dpkg -r ctrlx-datalayer

-* Install newest ctrlx-datalayer package

-    sudo dpkg -i deb/ctrlx-datalayer*.deb

-## Getting Started

-1. Launch IDE (VSCode for example)
-2. Open the sample directory `samples-cpp/datalayer.client`
+* The instance is called to do Data Layer access
+* The instance is deleted
+* Sleep some time

+## Build and Install the Snap

-3. Build and install the snap as described in `Setup` section
+Build and install the snap like described [here](../README.md).
-4. Check output in the web interface

-## Troubleshooting

-All automatically created files are located in folders `build` and `generated`.
-If there are unclear messages during the build process, it might help to delete the folders `build` and `generated` and restart the build process.

-## Support
+## Test the Snap

-If you've any questions visit the [ctrlX AUTOMATION Community](https://developer.community.boschrexroth.com/)
+* Open a SSH connection to your ctrlX CORE
+* Check trace output: `sudo snap logs -f sdk-cpp-client`

 ___